zack-bitcoin/amoveo-docs/design/sortition_chains_theory.md

 the contract space is like the space created by a 2^256 binary number, where you can set some of the bits to 1 or 0, and let the rest of the bits be free.

 If we have smart contracts in layer 2, then we need to divide up the 2D space made by combining the probabilistic value space with the contract space, and we need to be sure that none of the 2D claims are overlapping with any other 2D claim.
+So a merkle proof of an ownership claim needs to also prove that no one else is simultaniously claiming the same value.

 Dividing the 2D space up by contract first is dangerous, because it can cause a data availability vulnerability.
 If Alice owns veo in a sortition chain, and Bob creates a contract with Charlie, we want it to never be the case that Alice needs to know the content of Bob and Charlie's contract in order to claim her winnings.
 So this means that new contracts need to be as near to the leaves of the tree as possible, and far from the root.